dasaditi/W251_assignments/HW9/README.md

 ![global_step](images/global_step.png)

 ### 11. How does that correlate with the observed network utilization between nodes?
-Network utilization is not limiting the data available to the GPUs.
+Network utilization is not limiting the data available to the GPUs.Network should be inversely related to step.
+The better the network, the more steps that should be able to be processed per unit time.